thlorenz/dotfiles/README.markdown

     git submodule foreach git pull origin master

+## Autojump

+In order to use the [autojump plugin](https://github.com/joelthelion/autojump) with zsh first install it via:

+`brew install autojump`

 ## Adding Plugin Bundles

 Plugins that are published on github can be installed as submodules.
 For